-Thomas Alpha Edison’s invention of filament lighting technology and light bulb innovation illuminated most part of the 2nd and 3rd industrial revolutions.
-However, the fourth industrial revolution’s journey has started with energy saving LED lighting.
+Thomas Alva Edison’s invention of filament lighting technology and light bulb innovation illuminated most parts of the 2nd and 3rd industrial revolutions.
+However, the fourth industrial revolution’s journey has started with energy-saving LED lighting.
 In this $100 billion global lighting industry, Japanese Nichia is a shining star.
 However, should we say that Nichia is a copycat of Thomas Alpha Edison’s energy-hungry innovation?
 Of course, not.
 In fact, through Nobel prize-winning scientific discovery, Nichia invented a blue LED.
 Subsequently, it led to the evolution of LED lighting.
 It has not only established Nichia as a dominant player, but the uprising of LED has also disrupted Edison’s GE lighting business.

 Japanese innovation in the digital age powers the revolution

-Starting from smartphone to next-generation automobiles, all digital gadgets get power from the lithium-ion battery pack.
+Starting from smartphones to next-generation automobiles, all digital gadgets get power from the lithium-ion battery pack.
 This is a superb Japanese innovative product.
 It has been a remarkable relentless journey of perfection of the Japanese indeed.
 They started it in 1985, based on the early work done by American and British scientists.
 However, they did not focus on making and selling the same thing that those scientists did.
 Instead, they embarked on a relentless journey of perfection, which led to an increasingly higher quality battery at a decreasing cost.
-Scientific advancements in fine tinning the lithium-ion battery technology were so deep that one of the three Nobel Prize winners for lithium-ion battery in 2020 is Japanese.
+Scientific advancements in fine-tuning the lithium-ion battery technology were so deep that one of the three Nobel Prize winners for lithium-ion batteries in 2020 is Japanese.